Canon 77D vs Panasonic LX10

 It is notable that the 77D has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 77D and the LX10 are recent models that feature in their makers' current product line-up.
+Both the 77D and the LX10 are recent models that are part of the current product line-up.
 The LX10 replaced the earlier Panasonic LX7, while the 77D followed on from the Canon T6s.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 77D or the Panasonic LX10 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 77D: